Tecnologer/payment/README.md

 ## Structure

-The project is divided into 3 microservices:
+The project is divided into 3 microservices (each README contains more details about end points)

 1. [auth](./auth): It's a pretty simple microservice that generates JWT tokens and validates them.
 2. [bank](./bank): It's a microservice that simulates a bank.
 It allows get accounts and transfers between them.